Sacred Giving

 IMPORTANT: SACRED GIVING does not operate a public application process.

-UK public donations form the main source of income, which the charity then distributes to carefully selected partner organizations working directly in crisis zones.
+UK public donations form the main source of income, which the charity then distributes to carefully selected partner organisations working directly in crisis zones.

 Decision Timeline

-Not applicable - grants are awarded through trustee identification of suitable partner organizations rather than through competitive application rounds.
+Not applicable - grants are awarded through trustee identification of suitable partner organisations rather than through competitive application rounds.

 Reapplication Policy